-Only 2.5% of our blue resources are actually fresh water while more than 40% of the planet’s population suffer from water scarcity.
-To get that fact straight: There are more than 840 million people who still lack basic access to clean drinking water.
+Only 2.5% of our blue resources are fresh water while more than 40% of the planet’s population suffer from water scarcity.
+To get that fact straight: There are more than 840 million people who still lack the most basic access to clean drinking water.

-High quality and timeless design are the keys to make better things.
+We create for forever.
+High quality and timeless design are key to making better things.

-We work with world leading manufacturers, advanced technologies and farsighted partners.
+We work with world leading manufacturers with advanced technologies and farsighted approaches.

-We pay reparations to countries affected by the textile industry.
-Together with Drip by Drip.
+We pay reparations to countries affected by the textile industry, together with our NGO Drip by Drip.

-We show you how much water went into the making of our garments, instead of stating random amounts of savings.
+We reveal how much water went into the making of our garments, instead of stating random amounts of savings.